 - Signed liability waivers and media/photo releases required of all attendees.

-Admission, guided historic tour, paranormal investigation “ghost hunt” with a local paranormal group, coffee & donuts, midnight pizza & pop break, photo ops
+Admission, guided historic tour, paranormal investigation “ghost hunt” with a local paranormal group, coffee & snacks, Pizza & pop break, photo ops

 What to bring